drivendataorg/unsupervised-wisdom/3rd Place/README.md

 openai_key_uk =   'your openai key'
 ```

 This is the data structure used by default in the notebook.
-Interim files are provided for convenience but can be regenerated with a valid OpenAI key.

 ```
 data
 ├── interim
-│   ├── embeddings_slip_trip.pkl
-│   ├── g_embeddings_dizzy.pkl
-│   ├── g_embeddings_exercise.pkl
-│   ├── g_embeddings_hit.pkl
-│   ├── g_embeddings_product.pkl
-│   ├── g_embeddings_walker_stairs.pkl
 │   ├── openai_precipitating.json
 │   └── response
 │       └── response_0.json